When is Andy Murray’s second round Australian Open match?

 Advertisement

-Andy Murray is now one of four Britons who have made it through to the second round of the Australian Open.
+Andy Murray is now one of four Britons who made it through to the second round of the Australian Open.
 He joins Cameron Norrie, Emma Raducanu and Dan Evans in the next stage.
-Norrie, seeded 11th , beat France’s Luca Van Assche in three sets while Raducanu beat Germany’s Tamara Korpatsch in two sets and will now face seventh seed Coco Gauff in the second round.
+Norrie, seeded 11th , beat France’s Luca Van Assche in three sets while Raducanu beat Germany’s Tamara Korpatsch in two sets.
+Raducanu, however, lost 6-3 7-6 in her second round match against seventh seed Coco Gauff.

 Jack Draper faced Rafael Nadal in his first round match and, despite a second set comeback, lost 7-5 2-6 7-4 6-1.